davegoblue/BasicStatChecks/CourseNotes_v004.md

 05. Impact of paired testing (prop-test)
 06. Factorial transforms for Fisher Exact
 07. Vector factorial and correlations
+08. Impact of Pairs on Correlation
+09. Post-hoc (ANOVA) group mean comparisons

 ####_7.01 Random data for target mean/SD_
 First, the ability to leverage the meaning of standard deviation and mean to simulate random data that hits a target mean and standard deviation for a pre-supplied N.